Rorymon/ControlUp/README.md

 <img width="1234" alt="Screen Shot 2020-12-24 at 12 26 36 PM" src="https://user-images.githubusercontent.com/7652987/103088812-e7931180-45e3-11eb-8c3c-60ff66d19522.png">

 You will need to go into the ControlUp Console, under Settings setup an Export Schedule.
-I recommend outputting to C:\Users\Public\Reports to make things easy.
+I recommend outputting to <b>C:\Users\Public\Reports</b> to make things easy.
 I choose to run an export every morning around 4am.
 You can set yours up to run at any time you'd like.

 <img width="929" alt="Screen Shot 2020-12-24 at 12 36 35 PM" src="https://user-images.githubusercontent.com/7652987/103089076-c67ef080-45e4-11eb-833e-fd0c0621ac31.png">

-One on of your ControlUp Monitor servers, create the directory C:\Users\Public\Reports and copy CU_MorningReport.ps1 to that location.
+One on of your ControlUp Monitor servers, create the directory <b>C:\Users\Public\Reports</b> and copy <b>CU_MorningReport.ps1</b> to that location.

 <img width="454" alt="Screen Shot 2020-12-24 at 12 39 24 PM" src="https://user-images.githubusercontent.com/7652987/103089187-165db780-45e5-11eb-9aff-7445bf6b6b0f.png">

 On the same ControlUp Monitor server, create a Scheduled Task and run it every day AFTER the ControlUp Export Schedule has completed.
 (Give that at least a 10 minute window depending on how large your environment is).

-Example:
+Example:<br/>
-Program/script set to: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
+<b>Program/script set to:</b> C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe<br/>
-Arguments set to: -executionPolicy RemoteSigned -NoLogo -file "C:\Users\Public\Reports\CU_MorningReport.ps1" -primarymon CUMONITOR01.rorymon.com -secondarymon CUMONITOR02.slhnaz.org -deliverygroup "App-V Applications" -emaildist CitrixEngineers@rorymon.com -smtpserver mymail.rorymon.com -emailfrom noreply@rorymon.com -reportdir C:\Users\Public\Reports
+<b>Arguments set to:</b> -executionPolicy RemoteSigned -NoLogo -file "C:\Users\Public\Reports\CU_MorningReport.ps1" -primarymon CUMONITOR01.rorymon.com -secondarymon CUMONITOR02.slhnaz.org -deliverygroup "App-V Applications" -emaildist CitrixEngineers@rorymon.com -smtpserver mymail.rorymon.com -emailfrom noreply@rorymon.com -reportdir C:\Users\Public\Reports

 You can change these arguments to suit your environment and run the script to see if this report suits your environment.